Financial Markets: Overview and Types

 1. Stock Market

-In stock market, companies offer their shares (a part of ownership in a company) to public.
-People who buy company’s shares are called as Investors and the stock market provides various benefits with compare to OTC (Over-the-counter) like facilitating liquidity, providing, transparency, and the maintaining of market price of stocks or equities.
-In case of OTC, both of the parties do trades directly, without the supervision of an exchange.
+In the stock market, companies offer their shares (a part of ownership in a company) to the public.
+People who buy a company’s shares are called investors.
+The stock market provides several advantages compared to the OTC (Over-the-counter) market, such as better liquidity, improved transparency, and proper price discovery of stocks or equities.
+In the case of OTC, both parties trade directly without the supervision of an exchange.

-Let’s have a look on some popular stock markets:
+Let’s have a look at some popular stock markets:

 Source: https://finshots.in/infographic/indias-stock-market-is-now-the-7th-largest-globally/